MSI

 When the part comes out of the mold, there is very little or no finishing required.
 This is another factor in the low costs.

-MSI Pipe Protection Technologies are pleased to provide customers with high quality custom injection molding products, particularly custom plastic thread protectors and durable protective tubular goods.
-They are a leading producer of a wide variety of top pipe protection products for the oil and gas, mining, and water-well industries.
+MSI Pipe Protection Technologies is pleased to provide customers with high-quality custom injection molding products, particularly custom plastic thread protectors and durable protective tubular goods.
+We are a leading producer of various top pipe protection products for the oil and gas, mining, and water-well industries.

 MSI has the perfect pipe protection products for your needs.